Joungwon/Joungwon/README.md

     “Small changes add up to change the world”
     I am Seock Joung-won, a developer with the belief that it is!

-    I'm majoring in computer software engineering and learning Frontend.
+    I'm majoring in mechanical engineering and learning Frontend.

 </p>